There are tons of things to do in Viñales, Cuba, the certifiably spectacular town 3 and a half hours west of Havana.

-Viñales, Cuba is certified spectacular.
 How many times have you heard someone say, “WOW!, this is the most beautiful place I’ve ever seen”?
-Probably a lot.
-I’ve said that myself about quite a few places.
-I have lots of “most beautiful places I’ve ever seen” in my memory.
-I meant it each and every time I saw one of those places.
-Then you see a new place that leaves you awestruck and the words just spill out of your mouth again.
-Then THAT place takes precedent in your mind and the others, although still memorable, recede in your memory.
 That’s what I said the first time I saw the Valley of Viñales in Pinar del Rio Province, western Cuba.
-I knew the area was lauded for its natural beauty but nothing prepares you for seeing it the first time.
+I knew the area was lauded for its natural beauty but nothing prepares you for seeing it for the first time.
 I’m not the only one that thinks so.
 Christopher Columbus said the same thing when he first landed in Cuba.
-Actually he was talking about the northern coast but why split hairs.
+Actually, he was talking about the northern coast but why split hairs.

-We drove into Viñales in a 1949s Chrysler with no air conditioner and a very friendly, talkative Cuban driver named Jose.
+We drove into this spectacular valley in a 1949 Chrysler with no air conditioner and a very friendly, talkative Cuban driver named Jose.

-Besides knockout beautiful scenery, Viñales is famous as the premier tobacco growing region of Cuba, an area called Vuelta Baja.
-One of the area’s big draws is a visit to the local tobacco and coffee plantations where, of course, they try to sell you something but you also get to sample terrific coffee and buy the best cigars in the world at reduced prices because you’re buying from the source.
+Besides the knockout beautiful scenery, Viñales is famous as the premier tobacco-growing region of Cuba, an area called Vuelta Baja.
+One of the area’s big draws is a visit to the local tobacco and coffee plantations were, of course, they try to sell you something but you also get to sample terrific coffee and buy the best cigars in the world at reduced prices because you’re buying from the source.
 Remember, you can legally bring back up to $100 in goods from Cuba, for personal use, into the U.S. so take advantage!
 Another benefit is that tobacco purchased at the plantations is genuine.
+Make sure to stay away from people in big cities like Havana offering you cigars.
 Tobacco from anywhere other than authorized suppliers is probably counterfeit.
 Finally, these are fun tours to see something completely different.

 You can tour the valleys by car, foot or bicycles which are available to rent in many locations but the best way to see the countryside is by horse.
 Hire a horse and local guide (real Cuban cowboys) in town for a few dollars an hour.